ibm-cloud-docs/monitoring/platform/platform_metrics_enabling.md

 The instance that you choose to receive metrics shows the flag **Platform metrics**.

-## Enabling a Sysdig instance from the command line
+## Enabling a monitoring instance from the command line
 {: #platform_metrics_enabling_cli}

 To enable platform metrics in a region, the instance that you want to configure to receive platform metrics must have set on the **default_receiver** property.